Posted by Nathalie Guinet 5556 Hits

 Event Technology: Cybersecurity, Quantum Key Distribution (QKD), Quantum-Safe Cryptography (QSC)

-ETSI and the Institute for Quantum Computing organized the 2026 edition of their joint event, the ETSI/IQC Quantum Safe Cryptography Conference.
+Get ready!
+ETSI and the Institute for Quantum Computing are organising their next joint event, the ETSI/IQC Quantum Safe Cryptography Conference.

-The next conference will be hosted physically by Carleton University on 16-18 June 2026 in Ottawa (Canada).
+The 2026 conference is travelling to Ottawa (Canada) and will be hosted by Carleton University, on 16-18 June 2026.

 About the Conference

-The Programme Committee Members will launch a call for presentations and posters around mid November.
+The Programme Committee Members are launching a call for presentations and posters.

-Announcement of the call for presentations and posters will be done on the ETSI Events mailing list and/or the ETSI Security Events Mailing list.
+Subscribe to the ETSI Events mailing list and/or the ETSI Security Events Mailing list to receive the conference announcements.

 Decoration